muxyz/website/index.md

 <div id="blurb">
 <h2>Funding & Governance</h2>
 <p>
-Donations will be used for the project bootstrapping to align with the community and early members.
+Sponsorship will be used for the project bootstrapping to align with the community and early members.
 Sponsors will be given early access to the platform when ready.
 </p>